beehive-lab/mambo/README.md

 Status
 ------

 MAMBO's compatibility with applications is continuously being improved as needed.
-We are using it on ARMv7 and ARMv8 systems running 32-bit (AAarch32) userlands.
-Our systems run the *armhf* build of Debian and Ubuntu.
-Most simple GNU/Linux applications work correctly.
+We are using it on ARMv7 and ARMv8 systems.
+Our systems run the *armhf* / *arm64* builds of Debian, Ubuntu and Arch Linux ARM.
+Most GNU/Linux applications work correctly.
 The following more complex applications and benchmark suites are working correctly under MAMBO on our systems (this is not an exhaustive list):

 * [SPEC CPU2006](https://www.spec.org/cpu2006/)
 * [PARSEC 3.0](http://parsec.cs.princeton.edu/)